 Driven to Write’s star of the Frankfurt motor show may surprise you.

-Since we founded DTW three and a half years ago, (where has the time gone?)
-I think I’ve written approximately nothing on Bentley – a gaping omission on my part and one for which I really ought to make amends.
+Since we founded Driven to Write three and a half years ago, (where has the time gone?)
+I think I’ve written almost nothing on the subject of Bentley – a glaring omission on my part and one for which I ought to make amends.
 There are a number of reasons for this Crewe-shaped hole in my DTW outpourings, but I suppose if I was pinned to a wall (or similar stout object) and forced to explain, I’d Continue reading “Photo for Sunday : 2017 Bentley Continental”

 If you have to ask how much it costs to look this cheap you probably can’t afford it.

-All of a sudden Bentayga makes sense.
-Bentayga exists, I now realise, to provide a frame upon which the spectacularly insecure can hang the neediest portion of their id – and in the case above have it rendered in ‘Collage Edition’ carbon fibre.
-Behold the Mansory Black Edition – the ultimate expression of Bentayga-ness.
+Bentayga exists, I realise, to provide a frame upon which the spectacularly insecure can hang the neediest portion of their id – and for those at the extreme end of the spectrum, have it rendered in ‘Collage Edition’ carbon fibre.
+Behold the Mansory Black Edition – the ultimate expression of Bentayga.
+Suddenly it all makes sense.
 Continue reading “Scream If You Want To Go Faster”